Cognitive Enhancers – “Smart Drugs” or Plain Stupid?

 But they cannot increase your IQ permanently or even in the short term.
 And they cannot increase your ability to be organised or stop procrastinating.

-Dr. Humphries, consultant psychiatrist at Harley Street with 30 years experience, says that “cognitive enhancers are only really fully effective in ADHD, and taking Ritalin or Modafinil merely tends to agitate normal people.
+The late Dr. Humphries, consultant psychiatrist at Harley Therapy with 30+ years experience, said that “cognitive enhancers are only really fully effective in ADHD, and taking Ritalin or Modafinil merely tends to agitate normal people.
 It keeps them awake but often does not improve academic performance much at all.”

 In other words, a lot of apparent ‘better performance’ reported by students and workers is likely because they believe the pills work and it increases their confidence.